polifonia-project/textual-corpus-population/README.md

   --input_path (string): the path of the local file to be digitised or the local folder containing the files to be digitised;
 ```
 ```
-  --output_path (string, default ''): ONLY TO USE IF THE INPUT SOURCE IS IN .pdf format: specifies the directory in which to save the converted images (one for each of the input pdf pages);
+  --saved_file_path (string, default ''): specifies the directory in which to save the output .txt file;
 ```
 ```
-  --output_format (string, default 'png'): ONLY TO USE IF THE INPUT SOURCE IS IN .pdf format: specifies the format of the conversion from .pdf to image;
+  --output_format (string, default 'png'): ONLY TO BE USED IF THE INPUT SOURCE IS IN .pdf FORMAT: specifies the format of the conversion from .pdf to image;
 ```
 ```
-  --output_name  (string): the name of the digitised text file:
+  --converted_image_output_path (string): ONLY TO BE USED IF THE INPUT SOURCE IS A SINGLE .pdf FORMAT: spcifies the directory in which to save the converted images.
+In the case of a folder of pdf files the converted images will be created in folders located inside the specified folder;
 ```
 ```
   --language_mode (string: 'mono' or 'multi'): allows to specify if the content to digitise is in one language or multilingual;